How to Insulate a Garden Room, Summerhouse or Shed

 There are a few key ways to improve thermal insulation in your windows and doors.

-- Enhance your current windows and doors with secondary glazing, a cost-effective solution that you can install yourself.
+2. Enhance your current windows and doors with secondary glazing, a cost-effective solution that you can install yourself.
 It can be customised to fit any window or door shape and can boost thermal efficiency by up to 65%.
-You can find cut to size Perspex secondary glazing at Cut My.

 Insulating the floor of your garden building